jammie080/Twitter-Bot/README.md

-# Twitter-Bot
+# Twitter-Bot Python
-One day i've looking for a twitter bot or lease open source one written in python that had features that could allow me to scrape somebody's followers and determine whats the chance of them following me back.
+One day I was looking for a twitter bot or at least an open source one written in python.
+Found serveral but either it was out of date, discontinued or relayed heavy on twitters api.
+I didn't like this so I've decided to buid my own that didn't rely on twitters api's.